gglanzani/xebia-blog-posts/how-i-learned-to-stop-worrying-and-love-llms/index.md

 Coding an app around it should be quick, as I'm still well versed in Python.

 But then it dawned on me: the next time a colleague needs to send SMS in bulk, I'll have to do it for them as getting a working Python environment is hard if you're not technical.
 What could I do to avoid being a bottleneck?
-Go, a language designed at Google, allows running code without installing anything on anyone's computer, Mac, Windows, or Linux.
+Go, a language designed at Google, would have been an option, as it allows running code without installing anything on anyone's computer, Mac, Windows, or Linux.
 And MessageBird provides a Go API!
-The only issue: I've never programmed in Go!
+The only issue: I've never programmed in Go and my calendar doesn't have that many openings!

 ### AI-enhanced development

 However, I read a [post] from the co-founder of Django on how he became more ambitious with his projects thanks to AI-enhanced development.
-I had to try, so I started with MessageBird Go API documentation:
+I had to try, so I started with the MessageBird Go API documentation:

 ```golang
 client := messagebird.New("YOUR_ACCESS_KEY")